GsDevKit/GsDevKit_home/README.md

     - New modules can be created for development clients like Jade and GemTools
     - New modules can be created for production tools like [Daemon Tools][8], [Monit][9], [Apache][10], [nginx][12], [lightppd][11], etc.

- [Click here to read more about modularity.][3]

 2. By default, git-based repositories used by GsDevKit_home are cloned thus reducing the reliance on network and making for more reliable builds.
 The ulitmate goal is to move all projects used by GsDevKit to [git][13] so that builds can be done without a network connection.

-   [Click here to read more about local git clones.][4]

 3. No longer necessary to fork the GsDevKit_home project on Github as part of installation process.
 See the FAQ on [How do I contribute to the GsDevKit_home project?](#how-do-i-contribute-to-the-gsdevkithome-project) for more information.

 4. Better support for Windows users.
 The GsDevKit_home client scripts are exactly the same for Windows, Linux and OSX users.

-   [Click here to read more about GsDevKit_home client installation][7]
+[Read more about GsDevKit_home client installation][7]

 ####2. *How do I contribute to the GsDevKit_home project?*
 When you decide that you would like to contribute bugfixes or improvements to the  GsDevKit_home family of projects:
  - [GsDevKit_home][15]